ziapeltagames/lavender-hack/docs/CORE.md

 When usage dice reflect an amount of something, the d12 represents having a lot of it and the d20 represents just scraping by.
 For example, a d12 food die means the characters have plenty of food of all different kinds, and a d20 means they have a few very questionable berries found while foraging.
 If used for quality, a d12 represents something of the highest quality, while a d20 represents something makeshift.
 For example, if used for light, a d12 is a number of lanterns with plenty of oil, while a d2 is a makeshift candle using a torn bit of clothing.

 If the rules instruct you to **step up** a usage die, you increase the die by one step.
 For example, a d8 would get swapped out with a d10.
 If the rules instruct you to **step down** a usage die, you lower the die by one step.
 For example, a d8 would get swapped with a d6.
 There are a variety of ways and reasons usage dice are stepped up and down.
 A d12 can't be stepped up and a d20 can't be stepped down.
+A d20 usage die is referred to as **broken**.

 ## Usage Test